paypal/releasinator/README.md

 ## Problem

 When automating a release process for libraries, SDKs, apps, or other open source projects, many teams have different ideas.
 This is on top of the fact that each language has its own conventions and repositories for distributing packages.
 The release process is a hurdle that makes it hard for new project members to ramp up.
-One shouldn't have to read a `release_process.md` to release an open source project.
+One should not have to read a `release_process.md` to release an open source project.

 ## Solution